|

 remaining licensing, insurance and tariff/complaint review functions

 that were formerly performed by the ICC.
+You may use this website to file for DOT operating authority.

 For your convenience, DOTAuthority.com accepts VISA, MasterCard and